 There are so many ways to market.
 Which one works best?

 That’s where this book comes in.
 Traction brings a scientific approach to marketing by showing you how to score and test different channels to find the ones that work best for your business.

 10. Jab, Jab, Jab, Right Hook – Gary Vaynerchuk

 In eCommerce, there are no escaping social media.
 Sites like Instagram and Pinterest are perfect for showing off products.
 And you already knew you needed to be on Facebook and Twitter before you started your business.
 With this book, you’ll learn how to create your social media strategy straight from one of the leading experts in the field.

 11. Growth Hacker Marketing – Ryan Holiday

 Ryan Holiday was the director of marketing for American Apparel, so when he says marketing is changing, and you need to adapt, you’d better listen.
-Growth hacker marketing is your primer into the new world of growth hacking.
+Growth hacker marketing is your primer in the new world of growth hacking.
 Even though it’s primarily meant for software businesses, the concepts still apply to eCommerce.

 12. The New Rules Of Marketing And PR – David Meerman Scott

-While the previous book shows you what’s changing in marketing, this one gives you a step by step plan to take advantage of that and apply it to your business.
+While the previous book shows you what’s changing in marketing, this one gives you a step-by-step plan to take advantage of that and apply it to your business.

 David Meerman Scott is a marketing expert and author of multiple marketing best-sellers.
 In this one, you’ll find the tools, techniques, and strategies to market your business at a fraction of the cost of traditional marketing strategies.